CyberSource/cybersource-plugins-commercetools/docs/Authorize-a-Payment-Without-Payer-Authentication.md

 1. Prepare your cart

-    a  Ensure your cart locale is set.
+    1. Ensure your cart locale is set.

-    b.
-Ensure the cart billing and shipping addresses are set.
+    2. Ensure the cart billing and shipping addresses are set.
 The default mapping of commercetools address fields to Cybersource fields is as follows.
 If you require a different mapping this can be [customised](Customisation.md)

 | Commercetools address                    | Cybersource shipping fields      | Cybersource billing fields     | Notes                                                 |
 | ---------------------------------------- | -------------------------------- | ------------------------------ | ----------------------------------------------------- |